cavejay/PDPslacker/readme.md

 This bonus task is for if you want a slash command in slack to tell you the day's tasks.
 It appears invisibly and where ever you are currently which means it can come in handy for when #general has been super busy that day and you don't feel like scrolling.

 1. Create a new Resource in your API Gateway named 'trigger' (it should have a resource path of /trigger) and then create another POST method under that too.
-This is laying the ground work for something we'll do later.

 ## Debugging (because all useful software has bugs)